koriym/BEAR.Ace/README.md

 xdebug.file_link_format
 -----------------------
-You can link to online editor the file name of the stack trace in this ini configuration of xdebug.
+The online editor can be linked to in the stack trace file name using the following ini configuration of xdebug.

 ```php
 xdebug.file_link_format=localhost:8090/?file=%f&line=$l
 ```

-Symfony integration for sytanx error editor
+Syntax Error Integration in Symfony2
 -------------------------------------------

-1) add "bear / ace" to composer.json, then install it with composer command.
+1) Add "bear / ace" to composer.json, then install it with the composer command.
 ```php
     "require": {
         ...